-Minister's Office budget
+Minister's office budget

-- Ministerial operating budget, which covers all operating expenditures related to the conduct of the portfolio or other official government departmental business;
+- Ministerial operating budget, which covers all operating expenditures related to the conduct of the portfolio or other official government departmental business

-- Minister’s regional exempt staff and operating budgets if the Minister is designated a Regional Minister (controlled separately).
+- Minister’s regional exempt staff and operating budgets if the Minister is designated a Regional Minister (controlled separately)

 Please note, this is in addition to, and separate from, entitlements that you have as a Member of Parliament.

 A Minister’s budget is subject to the same provisions of the Financial Administration Act that apply to all departmental funds and to associated Treasury Board policies, and Ministers are individually responsible and accountable for expenditures made for their offices.
-A Minister’s budget may also only be used for portfolio and other official government business and is to be spent with high standards of prudence and probity.
+A Minister’s budget may also be used only for portfolio and other official government business and is to be spent with high standards of prudence and probity.

 You may choose to delegate, pursuant to the Financial Administration Act, financial authorities for expenditures to your Chief of Staff or other exempt staff (with the exception of hiring, determination of salaries and salary increases, or termination of exempt staff).